 The Coastal Act limits the fill of open coastal waters.
 Section 30233 of the Coastal Act allows fill of open coastal waters, such as Newport Harbor, for recreational boating purposes.
 The proposed project requires piles, which constitute fill.
-The piles necessary to support the proposed pier, gangway and float are allowable because they are necessary to support a recreational boating facility.
-The project proposes to use T-piles to support the pier and platform.
-Because the platform is a widened area of the pier, the same number of T-piles would be required to support the pier with or without the platform.
+The piles necessary to support the proposed float are allowable because they are necessary to support a recreational boating facility.
+The project proposes to use a single T-pile to support the platform area.
+In this case, there is no pier area separate from the platform.
+Rather the pier area is comprised of the 10 by 14 foot platform.
+Because the platform is coincident with the pier, the same number of T-piles would be required to support the pier area whether it was widened to the 10 foot platform width or not.
 Therefore, no fill is required for the support of the platform.
 Nevertheless, the question has arisen of whether or not the proposed 10 by 14 foot platform constitutes a bona fide boating use or would serve as private residential patio area.
 The City's certified Land Use Plan (LUP) policy cited above precludes residential and commercial structures (except piers and docks used exclusively for berthing of vessels) from encroaching beyond the bulkhead line.